panoply/esthetic/readme.md

-**WIP | DO NOT USE THIS YET**

 # Prettify

 Liquid Language formatting support that provides beatification capabilities in various languages.
-Prettify leverages the [Sparser](https://github.com/unibeautify/sparser) lexers and its parse/beautification approach has been adapted from the distributed source code of [PrettyDiff](https://github.com/prettydiff/prettydiff).
-In addition, Prettify streamlines some input to [Prettier](https://prettier.io/) when dealing with embedded code regions (like frontmatter) or for handling languages like markdown.
+Prettify leverages the Sparser lexing engines and its parse/beautification approach has been adapted from the distributed source code of PrettyDiff.
+It's a powerful drop-in solution that supports Liquid infusion within scripts, styles and exposes a granular set of formatting rules.

+### Why Prettify?

+Because Prettify is dope and does dope shit.
+Prettify supports multiple fragments like `{% schema %}`, `{% javascript %}` and `{% style %}` and can handle even the most extreme edge cases that the "engineers" at Shopify claimed was not possible.
+The team at Shopify recently tried and failed to produce beautification support for Liquid, shipping a half baked hack-job prettier plugin that did a whole lot of nothing while failing to support Liquid contained in languages outside of HTML.

+Prettify does not confine you to the restrictions and opinionated rules of Prettier, it allows you to infuse Liquid into CSS and JavaScript and can gracefully format both languages in parallel with no limitations.

 ### Supported Languages

 Prettify supports beautification of Liquid together with several other languages.

-- HTML
-- CSS
-- SCSS
-- LESS
-- JavaScript
-- TypeScript
-- JSX
-- TSX
-- JSON
-- YAML

-### Supported Languages with Liquid

 - Liquid + HTML
 - Liquid + CSS/SCSS/LESS
 - Liquid + JavaScript/TypeScript
 - Liquid + JSX/TSX
+- JSON
+- YAML

 # Install

 This module is used by the [Liquify IDE](https://liquify.dev) extension.
-The project is available on the public NPM registry and can be consumed by individuals and used by any project which is not maintained, created or shipped by the Shopify organization, its company and/or employees of the platform.
-Everyone else is free to use as they wish.

 ```cli
 pnpm add @liquify/prettify --save-dev